JackobPunch/Arduino/README.md

-# Arduino
+# Arduino codes - Scientific Circle
- Arduino codes - Scientific Circle
+Task codes for learning how to use Arduino prepared in the first-year study circle